TraceMachina/nativelink/CONTRIBUTING.md

   main you may be asked to rebase your changes.

-- Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).
+- Commits should be as small as possible, while ensuring that each commit is correct independently (that is, each commit should compile and pass tests).

 - Commits should be accompanied by a [Developer Certificate of Origin](http://developercertificate.org) sign-off, which indicates that you (and your employer if applicable) agree to be bound by the terms of the [project license](LICENSE).
 In git, this is the `-s` option to `git commit`.

-- If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.
+- If your patch isn't getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.